Linuxfabrik/lfops/roles/kvm_vm/README.md

 This role creates and manages virtual machines (VMs) on a KVM host.

-By default, this role uses a base image which will be modified using cloud-init and sysprep (for deploying ssh keys or setting the root password).

-Note: cloud-init and sysprep are only run if the boot disk is newly created.
+By default, this role requires an OS image that has been modified using cloud-init and sysprep (to provide ssh keys or set the root password).
+Note: cloud-init and sysprep are only run when the boot disk is re-created.

-If you want to create a VM with an existing disk, have a look at the `kvm_vm__existing_boot_disk` variable.
+If you want to create a VM with an existing disk, see the `kvm_vm__existing_boot_disk` variable.

-The role currently does not support resizing the VM.
+The role does not currently support resizing the VM.

 ## Mandatory Requirements